sciZer0/7/v/README.md

 On any other blockchain, token distribution and the inequality Gini coefficient aren't much better, if any better.

-Probably, precisely the great unfairness (not technology that might be great) will **most** prevent each of the existing blockchains from getting mass adoption in the long run.
+Probably, precisely the great unfairness (not technology that might be great) could **most** prevent each of the existing blockchains from getting mass adoption in the long run.

 Ideally, a blockchain must execute very wide initial token-distribution, and have the best Gini coefficient in the industry.